-The following table discloses the assumptions that were applied to this measurement period.
+The following table discloses the assumptions that were applied to this measurement period:

-Valuation Date August 31, 2018 rolled forward to August 31, 2019
+Valuation Date August 31, 2019 rolled forward to August 31, 2020

 Actuarial Cost Method Individual Entry Age Normal

 Asset Valuation Method Market Value

 Single Discount Rate 7.25%

 Long-term expected Rate 7.25%

-Municipal Bond Rate as of August, 2018 2.63% - Source for the rate is the Fixed Income index's "20-Year Municipal GO AA Index."

-Market Data/Yield Curve/Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity indexts.
-"70 Year Municipal CO.
-A A Index."
+Municipal Bond Rate as of August, 2020 2.63% - Source for the rate is the Fixed Income Market Data/Yield Curve/Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity index's "20-Year Municipal GO AA Index."

-Last year ending August 31 in
+Last year ending August 31 in ·

-Projection Period (100 years) 2116 Inflation 2.30%
+Projection Period (100 years) 2119

+Inflation 2.30%

 Salary Increases 3.05% to 9.05% including inflation

 Ad hoc Post Employment Benefit Changes None

-The actuarial methods and assumptions were primarily based on a study of actual experience for the three-year period ending August 31, 2018
+The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2019.
+For a full description of these assumptions please see the TRS actuarial valuation report dated November 14, 2019.

+J. Defined Benefit Pension Plan - continued